 About 600 Anatolian chamois inhabit the mountainous areas of north-eastern Turkey, and another 200 are estimated to live in Georgia.

 Recent data suggest that the subspecies has experienced catastrophic declines in population size in the last several decades due to intensive human impact.
-The overall population is less than 2,500 mature individuals (estimated between 500 and 750 individuals).
-There is an observed and projected decline by more than 20% in two generations based on recent, ongoing and planned development projects (roads and hydro-power plants in montane areas) affecting habitat and connectivity, and causing an increase in pressure by illegal hunting.
+The overall population is less than 2.500 mature individuals (estimated between 500 and 750 individuals).
+There is an observed and projected decline by more than 20 per cent in two generations based on recent, ongoing and planned development projects (roads and hydro-power plants in montane areas) affecting habitat and connectivity, and causing an increase in pressure by illegal hunting.
 Therefore, the subspecies asiatica should be listed as Endangered (EN) C1+2a(i).